If you live somewhat outside of an urban area, you might be looking for a high-gain antenna that picks up stations within a wide reception angle.

 That basically means it has powerful reception.
 It’s comprised of two 4-element panels that can be individually oriented towards different transmission towers, increasing its reception width.

-The DB8e has a stated range of 70 miles and its bowtie design means it receives television signals on UHF frequencies only.
-For receiving high and low VHF frequencies, Antennas Direct offers the C2 VHF Reflector Kit.
-The kit is actually easy to attach to the antenna and I recommend it for making the antenna dual band.
+Offering a stated range of 70 miles, its bowtie design means it receives television signals on UHF frequencies only.
+For receiving VHF, Antennas Direct offers the VHF-1 Dipole Kit, which fits easily on top of the antenna.

-Another strength of the DB8e is its weatherproof frame, sturdiness, and low wind profile.
-The plastic components are UV resistant, and its two external coaxial cable connectors are protected by rubber weather boots.
+The DB8e has a weatherproof, sturdy frame that offers a low wind profile.
+The plastic components are UV resistant, and its two external coaxial cable connectors are protected by “rubber boots.”

 Frequency and Channel Types